-Finally, we do so many different tasks and use so many different skills here: when I joined it was primarily a media relations agency, and the fact that I was able to learn the other aspects of forward-thinking marketing communications has been great.
+Finally, we do so many different tasks and skills here: when I joined it was primarily a media relations agency, and the fact that I was able to learn the other aspects of forward-thinking marketing communications has been great.

 Q: What is the best part of your job?

 A: The best part of my job is delivering results that make my team and the client proud, jointly.
 I find it very rewarding to have a happy client, which also reflects positively on the team.
 That’s what I find rewarding: good results and work that makes me proud, but always with a happy team as well.

 Q: How would you describe the culture at Peregrine?